kchilton/WSPR-TX-Config/README.md

 ******************* WARNING *******************

-This project is pre-alpha - all source and distribution files are prone to have severe bugs.
+This project is beta - all source and distribution files are prone to have bugs.

 *Use at your own risk!*

+***********************************************

+Distribution files are available in dist/ for some environments.

+For the Windows version, please install the CH34x driver, or the program will refuse to run.
+If running from the source code, please install Python from the official Python distribution, and not the Windows provided distribution from Microsoft, which is incomplete.
+Also if running the source Python code dirrectly, remember to install PySerial (ie python3 -m pip install PySerial).

+On some machines, you may find a conflicting and incompatible Python module also called "serial".
+If this is encountered, remove "serial" and then install PySerial.

+The source should work for python2 and python3, but this has only been "lightly" tested so far, and only on the latest versions of MacOS, Windows, and CentOS.

 ***********************************************